ChelseaStats/wp-config/CONTRIBUTING.md

 fits with the scope and aims of the project.
 It's up to *you* to make a strong case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible.

+## Making Trivial Changes

+### Typos

+Please raise an issue for any typos on the site with a link to the offending page. start the first line of an issue with '(sp)' and include a url to the page in question.
+Language differences (e.g defense vs defence) won't be accepted.

+### Documentation

+For changes of a trivial nature to comments and documentation, start the first line of an issue with '(doc)'

 ## Additional Resources